Rajalabanda

 Rajalabanda, also spelled as Rajalbanda, is a village near Kurdi in the Manvi taluk of Raichur district in the Indian state of Karnataka.
-Rajalabanda is located on the banks of the Tungabhadra River and there is a barrage for the river in Rajalabanda and was executed by Mohammad khwaja Moinuddin irrigation department raichur district.
+Rajalabanda is located on the banks of the Tungabhadra River and there is a barrage for the river in Rajalabanda and was executed by Mohammad khwaja Moinuddin (MKM) irrigation department raichur district.

 Demographics

 As of the 2001 India census, Rajalabanda had a population of 1,567 with 768 males and 799 females and 263 Households.